eecs394-s17/myVillage/README.md

 ### Setting up Firebase
 * Create a firebase account and then create a new project
-* Replace the dummy crediantials located in app.module.ts You can find each of the component pieces of the credentials in the following places:
+* Replace the dummy credentials located in app.module.ts You can find each of the component pieces of the credentials in the following places:

 *apiKey: [where you can find this on the website],